Trump’s just sabotaged Ukraine’s bargaining power with Russia - whose side is he on?

 "If these troops are deployed as peacekeepers to Ukraine at any point, they should be deployed as part of a non-Nato mission and they should not be covered under Article 5," Hegseth said.

-Article 5 is the all for one and one for all clause in the Nato foundation document that says that any attack on a Nato member is an attack on all of them.
-It has only been invoked once - when the US was attacked by al Qaeda on 9/11.
+Article 5 is the all for one and one for all clause in the Nato foundation document that says that an attack on a Nato member is an attack on all of them.
+It has only been invoked once, when the US was attacked by al-Qaeda on 9/11.

-Now Russian President Vladimir Putin need no longer fear that Nato’s full might would be brought to bear against him if he bombed British troops in Ukraine.
+Now, Putin need no longer fear that Nato’s full might will be brought to bear against him if he bombs British troops in Ukraine.

 That fear was a key part of Zelensky’s future platform.
 It was also a profoundly important part of the power of Nato as an alliance.
 And now that power has evaporated.

-Mark Rutte, the Kremlin will have already noted, ducked the question entirely when he was asked by Sky News, ahead of the Hegseth statements, whether the US could be counted upon to come to the aid of a Nato ally if it was attacked.
+Mark Rutte, the Kremlin will already have noted, ducked the question entirely when he was asked by Sky News, before the Hegseth statements, whether the US could be counted upon to come to the aid of a Nato ally if it was attacked.

-The Nato secretary general waffled about the need for more defence spending across Nato but didn’t once acknowledge what would have once been automatic - that the US would aways come to the aid of a Nato member under attack.
+The Nato secretary general waffled about the need for more defence spending across Nato but didn’t once say what would have once been automatic: that the US would always come to the aid of a Nato member under attack.

 That’s a further boost to the Russian position in future negotiations.